minds-ai/zoom-drive-connector/README.md

 10. Now under "OAuth 2.0 client IDs" download the JSON file for the newly create client ID
 11. Save this file as `client_secrets.json` in the `conf` directory.

-The `credentials` file will be created during the first start (see below)
+The `credentials` file will be created during the first start (see below).

 ### Slack
 1. Register a new app using [this link](https://api.slack.com/apps/new).